Skip to content

 UK shares without stamp duty

-Stamp duty is payable on the majority of stocks on FTSE 100 or FTSE 250.
+Stamp duty is payable on the majority of stocks in the FTSE 100 or FTSE 250.

-You pay stamp duty when you buy shares listed on the FTSE market and it is charged at 0.5% of the total value of the stock (excluding any broker fee etc) you are buying.
-And that means any profit you may make on the stock will already be reduced by the amount you pay as stamp duty.
-And if you make a loss, the stamp duty will make it bigger.
+You pay stamp duty when you buy shares listed on the FTSE market, and it is charged at 0.5% of the total value of the stock (excluding any broker fees, etc.) you are buying.
+This means any profit you make on the stock will already be reduced by the amount you pay as stamp duty.
+If you incur a loss, the stamp duty will make it larger.

-Not all UK shares or shares bought in the UK have stamp duty.
+Not all UK shares or shares bought in the UK incur stamp duty.

-The good news is that there are some stocks listed on the UK market which do not incur any stamp duty.
-For example, from 28 April 2014 shares bought of an AIM-listed company do not have stamp duty to pay.
-The AIM market is made up of companies that are smaller in size and have been categorized as “growing companies”.
+The good news is that some stocks listed on the UK market do not incur stamp duty.
+For example, since 28 April 2014, shares bought in an AIM-listed company are exempt from stamp duty.
+The AIM market comprises smaller companies categorized as “growing companies.”

 List of UK shares without stamp duty

-These are some of the companies that are listed under the London Stock Exchange and are exempt from stamp duty.
+These are some of the companies listed on the London Stock Exchange that are exempt from stamp duty:

-Stamp duty is only payable if the company that one is buying shares from is incorporated or based in the UK.
-Basically, a foreign company is exempt from stamp duty as it does not maintains its shareholders register in the UK.
+Stamp duty is only payable if the company whose shares you are buying is incorporated or based in the UK.
+Essentially, a foreign company is exempt from stamp duty because it does not maintain its shareholder register in the UK.

 How do I know if a company is exempt from stamp duty?

-Usually, if you are paying stamp duty on a particular stock, the amount of stamp duty will be shown to you at the time of purchase.
+If you are paying stamp duty on a particular stock, the amount will typically be displayed at the time of purchase.

 How to avoid stamp duty on shares?